minaskar/pocomc/joss/paper.md

 the geometry of the distribution by mapping $p_{t}(\theta)$ into a zero-mean unit-variance normal distribution.
 Sampling then proceeds in the latent space in which correlations are substantially reduced.
 The positions of the particles are transformed back to the original parameter space at the end of each iteration.
-This way, PMC and `pocoMC` are able to sample from very challenging posteriors very efficiently using simple Metropolis-Hastings updates in the preconditioned/uncorrelated latent space.
+This way, PMC and `pocoMC` can sample from very challenging posteriors very efficiently using simple Metropolis-Hastings updates in the preconditioned/uncorrelated latent space.

 # Features